kbedi95/Hacker-News-Clone/README.md

 > - Adding comments to a given post
 > - Viewing comments for a given post
 > - Upvoting posts and comments
+> - User Registration and Login

 Dependencies
 --------------------
-Node and mongoDB are assumed to be globally installed and running
+Node and MongoDB are assumed to be installed and running

 Installation